morrislab/pairtree/README.md

 ============================
 * To export Pairtree's visualizations from `bin/plottree` for use in publications, try [SVG Crowbar](https://nytimes.github.io/svg-crowbar/).
-All figures Pairtree creates should be in SVG format, which should be suitable for use at arbitrarily high resolutions (including print) because of its vector-based nature.
+All figures Pairtree creates are in SVG format, which is suitable for use at arbitrarily high resolutions (including in print) because of its vector-based nature.
 * (add note about how logs will be written in JSON format if stdout/stderr is directed to a file)
 * (add note about summposterior, plottree, etc.)